What grades does Tennessee Virtual Academy (TNVA) offer?

 What does it cost to attend TNVA?

-Because TNVA is a public charter school, there is no tuition.
+Because TNVA is a public school, there is no tuition.
 We provide Tennessee-licensed teachers and instructional materials.
 Families are responsible for providing their own computer, internet service, and some common household materials (such as printer ink and paper).
 Our enrollment consultants can help address your technological and computer questions and needs.

 Does TNVA provide textbooks and other instructional materials?